Yoshiki (musician): 2017–2022: "Red Swan", "Miracle", and the Last Rockstars

 In January 2017, Yoshiki performed two sold-out concerts at Carnegie Hall in New York.
 In March 2017, Yoshiki performed with a 4-piece string quartet at Hong Kong's Asia Film Awards.
-In April 2017, Yoshiki debuted a special collaboration T-shirt with rock group KISS titled "YOSHIKISS".
+In April 2017, Yoshiki debuted a special collaboration T-shirt with rock group Kiss titled "YoshiKiss".
 During these performances, he lost sensation in his left hand and was rediagnosed with cervical foraminal stenosis.
 In May 2017, it was announced that Yoshiki would undergo emergency cervical artificial disc replacement surgery in Los Angeles on May 16, resulting in the cancelling of his schedule for May, and future events being possibly cancelled or rescheduled based on discussions after his surgery.
 The surgery was successful, with his surgical wound expected to take six weeks to heal, and for him to make a 90% recovery in six months.
 However, the recovery period for the pain in his hand is unknown.

 In July 2017, Yoshiki performed six concerts with X Japan.
 He also performed a series of seven Evening with Yoshiki dinner shows in Osaka, Nagoya, and Tokyo.
 In October 2017, Yoshiki completed a 10-country tour of Europe promoting the X Japan documentary We Are X.

-In 2018, Yoshiki released the song "Red Swan" featuring Hyde, as the opening theme of the third season of the Attack on Titan anime, reaching #1 on the iTunes rock charts in 10 countries.
-In September, it was announced that Yoshiki would feature on Sarah Brightman's album Hymn, with a newly recorded version of his composition "Miracle".
-The digital single version of "Miracle" hit the top 10 on classical charts in 15 countries, and Yoshiki was announced as a guest performer on Sarah Brightman's Hymn World Tour in 2019 in selected cities in the US and Japan.
-On New Year's Eve in 2018, he performed in the traditional TV show, Kouhaku Uta Gassen, where, for the first time in the show's history, he was a member of both the Red and the White teams, teaming up with Hyde for a performance of Red Swan and then joining Brightman for Miracle.
+On July 28, 2018, Yoshiki collaborated with Skrillex for performances of "Endless Rain" and "Scary Monsters And Nice Sprites" at Fuji Rock Festival in Niigata, Japan.
+On October 3, Yoshiki released the song "Red Swan" featuring Hyde, as the opening theme of the third season of the Attack on Titan anime, reaching #1 on the iTunes rock charts in 10 countries.
+On November 16, Sarah Brightman's version of Yoshiki's composition "Miracle" hit the top 10 on classical charts in 15 countries, and Yoshiki was announced as a guest performer on Sarah Brightman's Hymn World Tour in 2019 in selected cities in the US and Japan.
+On New Year's Eve in 2018, he performed in the long-running TV show, Kouhaku Uta Gassen, where, for the first time in the show's history, he was a member of both the Red and the White teams, teaming up with Hyde for a performance of "Red Swan" and then joining Brightman for "Miracle".

-In January 2019, it was announced that Yoshiki will partner with The H Collective to compose the score and theme song for the fourth installment of Vin Diesel's xXx film series and create the theme for the animated feature film Spycies.
-In February 2019, Yoshiki appeared as the featured pianist on Hyde's single "Zipang", and in March 2019, New York-area PBS station WNET Thirteen premiered a one-hour version of his 2017 Carnegie Hall concert.
+In January 2019, it was announced that Yoshiki would partner with the H Collective to compose the score and theme song for the fourth installment of Vin Diesel's xXx film series and create the theme for the animated feature film Spycies.
+In March 2019, New York-area PBS station WNET Thirteen premiered a one-hour version of his 2017 Carnegie Hall concert.
+On May 3, 2109, Yoshiki appeared as the featured pianist on Hyde's single "Zipang".
 The Yoshiki: Live at Carnegie Hall special began airing on PBS stations nationwide in November.